omgmog/talk-cardboctober/talk.md

 ---
 ![inline](images/spider.gif)

-^ for the last day of Cardboctober and Halloween, I build a spider from shape primitives and made it crawl around in the shadows.
+^ for the last day of Cardboctober and Halloween, I build a spider from the sphere and cylinder shape primitives and made it crawl around in the shadows.

 ---
 ![inline](images/spider.png)